mdeleo10/GeneralDocuments/IPv6-Azure-Support.md

 There's **no charge** to use Public IPv6 Addresses or Public IPv6 Prefixes.
 Associated resources and bandwidth are charged at the same rates as IPv4.

 ## Is the Azure Portal Dual Stacked?
 Yes, the https://portal.azure.com site is dual-stacked, https://portal.azure.us is not.
-But the Azure Bash cli nor the Azure Powershell cli seem to support IPv6.
+But the Azure Bash cli nor the Azure Powershell cli (ifconfig shows only ipv4 address) seem to support IPv6.
 Azure Powershell to be confirmed.

 ## Using Azure as Code:
 * Using the infrastructure as code tools are dependant on the platform you are using in the first place.
 You need to support IPv6 and allow IPv6 connectivity out.